Palazzo Grassi

 Palazzo Grassi (also known as the Palazzo Grassi-Stucky) is a building in the Venetian Classical style located on the Grand Canal of Venice (Italy), between the Palazzo Moro Lin and the campo San Samuele.

 History

 First owners

 During the 16th century, the building was owned by the Cini family.
-On February 1605, Alamanno Aragon Hocheppan, grandson of Cosimo I, acquired it.
+In February 1605, Alamanno Aragon Hocheppan, grandson of Cosimo I, acquired it.
 The Grassi family first moved in the building in 1655.

 Grassi family

 The Palazzo Grassi was designed by Giorgio Massari, and rebuilt between 1748 and 1772.
 Massari started the Palazzo while he was finishing the Ca' Rezzonico on the opposite bank of the river.

 A latecomer among the palaces on the Grand Canal of Venice, Palazzo Grassi has an academic classical style that is in contrast to the surrounding Byzantine Romanesque and Baroque Venetian palazzi.
 It has a formal palace façade, constructed of white marble, but lacks the lower mercantile openings typical of many Venetian patrician palaces.
 The main stairwell is frescoed by Michelangelo Morlaiter and Francesco Zanchi, and the ceilings are decorated by the artists Giambattista Canal and Christian Griepenkerl.
 The Palazzo Grassi was the last palace to be built on the Grand Canal before the fall of the Venetian Republic, and the largest-sited.